Aspirin in Preventing Recurrence of Cancer in Patients With Breast Cancer After Chemotherapy

 a study on Breast Cancer

-This randomized phase III trial studies how well aspirin works in preventing the cancer from coming back (recurrence) in patients with human epidermal growth factor receptor 2 (HER2) breast cancer after chemotherapy, surgery, and/or radiation therapy.
+This randomized phase III trial studies how well aspirin works in preventing the cancer from coming back (recurrence) in patients with human epidermal growth factor receptor 2 (HER2) negative breast cancer after chemotherapy, surgery, and/or radiation therapy.
 Aspirin is a drug that reduces pain, fever, inflammation, and blood clotting.
 It is also being studied in cancer prevention.
 Giving aspirin may reduce the rate of cancer recurrence in patients with breast cancer.

 A Randomized Phase III Double Blinded Placebo Controlled Trial of Aspirin as Adjuvant Therapy for HER2 Negative Breast Cancer: The ABC Trial